ICON Shareholders Are Encouraged To Reach Out To Johnson Fistel For More Information About Potentially Recovering Their Losses

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Nov.
-11, 2024 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether ICON Public Limited Company (NASDAQ: ICLR), any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material information adverse to investors.
+SAN DIEGO, Nov.
+15, 2024 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether ICON Public Limited Company (NASDAQ: ICLR ), any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material information adverse to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 There is no cost or obligation to you.